randerzander/HiveToPhoenix/README.md

 Note: srcScript is provided as a convenience the allows the user to specify filters, but the query results currently must have the same schema as srcTable.

+typeMap exists because Hive types and Phoenix types are not 1 to 1. "string|varchar" means that "string" types in the source table will be mapped to "varchar" types in the Phoenix table.
+Hive and Phoenix types are evolving, so the user is free to update this typeMap field.

 Example:
 ```
 hadoop fs -put test/input/ .